Gigaspaces/xap-docs/site/content/xap121/query-geospatial.markdown

 ## Lucene

-XAP uses [Lucene](https://lucene.apache.org/) to index spatial shapes.
+XAP uses {{%exurl "Lucene" "https://lucene.apache.org/"%}} to index spatial shapes.
 XAP maintains Lucene's best practices by default so there's no need to learn Lucene for using XAP's Spatial API.
 However, if you're familiar with Lucene and wish to better understand how it's used and what can be modified, this section is for you.

 ### Store Directory

 Lucene indexing is stored in a **Store Directory**.
-Lucene supports different Store Directory implementations, but recommends using the [MMapDirectory](https://lucene.apache.org/core/5_3_0/core/org/apache/lucene/store/MMapDirectory.html), which is what XAP uses by default.
+Lucene supports different Store Directory implementations, but recommends using the {{%exurl "MMapDirectory" "https://lucene.apache.org/core/5_3_0/core/org/apache/lucene/store/MMapDirectory.html"%}}, which is what XAP uses by default.

 ### File System